Nicotiana tabacum: Phytochemistry

 Pyridine alkaloids are present in tobacco as free bases and salts.
 Nicotine accounts for 90–95% of the plant's pyridines with nornicotine and anatabine accounting for roughly 2.5% each.
 Pyridyl functional groups present in minute amounts include anabasine, myosmine, cotinine and 2, 3′-bipyridyl.
 Indole alkaloids are also present in leaves and stems which includes harmala alkaloids as well.
 Yohimbine, harmine, harmaline and ajmalicine occurs in descending order, yohimbine being highest.

 The tobacco plant readily absorbs heavy metals from the surrounding soil and accumulates them in its leaves.
 These are readily absorbed into the user's body following smoke inhalation.

 Tobacco also contains the following phytochemicals: glucosides (tabacinine, tabacine), 2,3,6-trimethyl-1,4-naphthoquinone, 2-methylquinone, 2-Naphthylamine, propionic acid, anthalin, anethole, acrolein, cembrene, choline, nicotelline, nicotianine, and pyrene.

 Megastigmatrienone

-Tobacco aroma is due to presence of different volatile compounds; megastigmatrienone being the key flavor compound in tobacco.
-Megastigmatrienone is used as flavour in tobacco products as well.
+Tobacco aroma is due to the presence of different volatile compounds; megastigmatrienone is the key flavor compound in tobacco.
+Megastigmatrienone is used as flavor in tobacco products as well.

 Megastigmatrienone, a cyclohexenone, and a carotenoid-derived aromatic compound, produces spice notes associated with wine.

 Megastigmatrienone is a metabolite of Brewer's yeast.

 Megastigmatrienone, as Tabanone, is manufactured by Symrise as a perfume ingredient.

 Habitat and ecology

 N. tabacum is a native of tropical and subtropical America, also appearing as a weed.

 N. tabacum is sensitive to temperature, air, ground humidity and the type of land.
-Temperatures of 20–30 C are best for adequate growth; an atmospheric humidity of 80 to 85% and soil without a high level of nitrogen are also optimal.
+Temperatures of 20–30 C are best for adequate growth; an atmospheric humidity of 80-to-85% and soil without a high level of nitrogen are also optimal.